 Florida College of Natural Health-Maitland

-- The teacher population of 8 teachers has grown by 100% over five years.
+- The teacher population of 8 teachers has stayed relatively flat over five years.

 |Florida College of Natural Health-Maitland||(FL) Community College Avg.|